Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 {: .callout}

-Flye is likely to take a **couple of hours** to finish assembling.
-You don't need to remain connected to the instance during this time but once you have disconnected it does make it harder to track the progress of Flye.
+Flye is likely to take a **couple of hours** to finish assembling - so feel free to leave this running overnight and come back to it tomorrow.
+You don't need to remain connected to the instance during this time (and you can turn your computer off!) but once you have disconnected from the instance it does mean you can no longer use `jobs` to track the job.

 In the meantime, if you wanted to read more about assembly and metagenomics there's a few papers and resources at the end with recommended reading.